PacificBiosciences/smrtflow/smrt-server-logging/Readme.md

 ## Command-Line Example

 There are a few practical use cases that are supported.
-Not that you can ignore all of these option.
-A default, sane config will be used.
-By default errors will be logged to stderr and everything else is discarded.
+By default, logging information is not displayed.

 ### Running a Production Server